nodejitsu/handbook/ReadMe.md

 In addition to the commands aliased to `jitsu create`, `jitsu deploy` and `jitsu list`, the `apps` resource allows you to create, destroy, stop, start and otherwise interact with your applications.

+If your app is in a stopped state, you will not be charged for it, ever.
+To put your app in a stopped state run `jitsu apps stop <appname>`.

 ### jitsu env <action>